szabgab/perlmaven.com/sites/en/pages/dancer-in-docker.md

 Install [Docker](https://www.docker.com/)

-Create a new directory and put a file called <b>Dockerfile</b> with the following content:
+Create a new directory and put a file called **Dockerfile** with the following content:

 ```
 FROM ubuntu:18.04